takepayments Review: The Best Payment Solution for UK Businesses?

 Quick overview

-takepayments offers modern card machines, one which is a mini EPOS system complete with reporting tools, has enhanced security tools, and can support 170 currencies.
+takepayments offers modern card machines like its mini EPOS system, complete with reporting tools, enhanced security tools, and the ability to support 170 currencies.

 Key information: